-In order to be eligible for the bursary, you must already be accepted onto the course.
-Prospective students intending to apply for the Gill Clarke Bursary should make an application to MA/MFA Creative Practice: Dance Professional Practice Pathway by Monday 15 June 2020, 5pm.
+The Gill Clarke Bursary of £2000 – £7000 is offered by Independent Dance and Siobhan Davies Studios through the support of the Leverhulme Trust.
+In order to be eligible for this bursary, you must already be accepted onto the course.
+Prospective students intending to apply for the Gill Clarke Bursary should make an application to MA/MFA Creative Practice: Dance Professional pathway.

 Make an application